 The Final Answer

-If you’re shipping through FreightCenter and you aren’t sure if you packaged your item correctly, call your agent and email them a photo of what you’ve done.
-They will be happy to give you an “Atta boy!” if you did a good job or tell you what you need to do differently.
+If you’re shipping through FreightCenter and you aren’t sure if you packaged your item correctly, call your agent and email them a photo of your packaging.
+They will be happy to tell you “great job” or to instruct you on what you need to do differently.
 And if doing it yourself is just not the right solution for you, FreightCenter will be happy to recommend a third party that can package the shipment for you.
 Helping customers with proper freight packaging is just one of the ways FreightCenter goes the extra mile for you.